-White top universal will be accepted on patients <5 years, if only a small volume is obtained.
+White top universal will ONLY be accepted on patients <5 years, if less than 10mL urine can be obtained.
 Please ensure they reach the laboratory promptly, >4hours at room temperature may affect the quality of the results.
 The laboratory is evaluating boric acid containers suitable for paediatrics and these will be available shortly.
 If transport likely to be greater than 4 hours, the sample can be refrigerated up to 48 hours.

-Boric acid is a preservative (white powder) that maintains the integrity of the sample up to 96 hours at room temperature.
+Page 34 of 116 Author J Barker / POT Approved by: J Beech Document Reference: PDUSERHBK Version 16 Boric acid is a preservative (white powder) that maintains the integrity of the sample up to 96 hours at room temperature.
 By preserving the white blood cells, reducing the numbers of mixed and false positives, which in turn improves quality of patient care by reducing unnecessary antibiotic treatment.
 In the long term reduced antibiotic usage, will help to minimise the development of antibiotic resistance in the bacteria population of the hospital and local community.

-Specimens NOT received in Boric acid and /or > 96 hours will be rejected unless they are a specimen type, detailed below, which can be collected in white topped containers.
+Specimens NOT received in Boric acid and /or > 96 hours will be rejected unless they are a specimen type (detailed below) which can be collected in white topped containers.
 These specimens should reach the laboratory within one hour unless refrigerated, to ensure they are processed within a 4 hour window from collection to processing.
-If delayed or collected between 11.30pm and 8.45am specimens may be refrigerated for up to 48 hours before processing.
+If delayed or collected between 20:45 and 08.45 specimens may be refrigerated for up to 48 hours before processing.